asanducristian/drunk-tester-manual/README.md

 - **New Test Suite**: Save current suite and start fresh
 - **Finish & Save**: Stop recording and save

+## Videos on Failures

+Playwright is configured to record videos and automatically keep them only for failed tests.
+Videos are saved in the `playwright-report/data/` directory with unique names for each failed test.

 ## Generated Tests

 Tests are saved in `tests/` directory as Playwright test files.
 Each recording session creates one test suite with multiple tests.